I love writing about a wide variety of things, from the fascinating to the absurd.

 Victory bar, which only appears at certain times on the map screen, shows you the progress of each side, how many points, and so on.
 However, there are certain "dots" on the bar itself.
 Those are fixed events.
 Some of the special events include

-Mega Zeds -- giant zeds that brings down buildings, and can only be killed by artillery
+- Mega Zeds: giant zeds that bring down buildings, and can only be killed by artillery

 and so on.